 Atopic dermatitis (eczema) is a condition that makes your skin red and itchy.
 It’s common in children but can occur at any age.
 Atopic dermatitis is long lasting (chronic) and tends to flare periodically.
 It may be accompanied by asthma or hay fever.

-No cure has been found for atopic dermatitis.
-But treatments and self-care measures can relieve itching and prevent new outbreaks.
+Treatments and self-care measures can relieve itching and prevent new outbreaks.
 For example, it helps to avoid harsh soaps, moisturize your skin regularly, and apply medicated creams or ointments.

 Atopic dermatitis (eczema) signs and symptoms vary widely from person to person and include:

 - Itching, which may be severe, especially at night

 - Red to brownish-gray patches, especially on the hands, feet, ankles, wrists, neck, upper chest, eyelids, inside the bend of the elbows and knees, and in infants, the face and scalp

 Small, raised bumps, which may leak fluid and crust over when scratched

 - Thickened, cracked, scaly skin

 - Raw, sensitive, swollen skin from scratching